centreon/centreon-collect/README.md

     ...
     $> make install

 Normally if all compiles, you have finished installing broker.
 But if you want, you can also check it.
-Always from the *build* directory you can execute this command :
+Always from the *build* directory you can execute these commands :

+    $> test/clib-ut
+    $> test/ccc-ut
+    $> test/ccb-ut
+    $> test/cce-ut
-    $> test/ut
+    $> test/cbwd-ut

 You're done !